afontcu/afontcu.dev/content/blog/back-to-basics.md

 ---
 title: Back to Basics
-description: Sometimes we face hard situations, where there's no clear path or direction.
+description: Sometimes we face hard choices, where there's no clear path or direction.
 Actually, we might not even have a clear goal.
 date: '2020-03-18T09:17:04.326Z'
 categories: ''
 tags: ['Software Crafting', 'Agile']
 slug: back-to-basics
 ---

+You've probably been there before.
+Think about it.
+Situations where the line dividing "the right call" and "a fucked up mess" seems blurry.

 On such occasions, the temptation is to take a step back.
 To go back to a previously known state.
 Back to safety.